In an earlier blog post I wrote about Autodiscover changes, especially when using Outlook 2016 Click-to-Run.

 You can play around with these registry keys and see what’s the best solution in your environment with your clients.

 Now what was the deal with Outlook 2016 (Click 2 Run) that’s part of Office 365?
 In this version, Microsoft has changed the order in which Autodiscover checks the various options.
 Instead of using the SCP, the Root Domain and the Autodiscover domain, Outlook 2016 C2R does an initial check in Exchange Online, to see if this mailbox exists in the cloud.
 And if it does, it will automatically return the correct information instantly.
-It doesn’t make sense if you do not use Exchange Online, but Microsoft assumes that customers that are using Outlook 2016 also use Exchange Online.
+It doesn’t make sense if you do not use Exchange Online, but Microsoft assumes that customers who are using Outlook 2016 also use Exchange Online.

 Autodiscover in Outlook has been around since Exchange and Outlook 2007 and has been well developed since then.
-It works fine, and when using Exchange 2016 or higher or Exchange Online it is the only way of configuration your Outlook clients.
+It works fine, and when using Exchange 2016 or higher or Exchange Online it is the only way of configuration for your Outlook clients.
 Old solutions like working with .PRF files or configuring an Outlook profile manually don’t work at all anymore.

 Because of the various steps that Autodiscover follows, it can become a lengthy process.
 Using the Outlook registry keys you can select which options should be used by Autodiscover, therefore reducing the amount of time needed for the information to be returned.